 of the Continental United States, ended up in government hands.
 In

 1868, he traveled to Washington, D.C. to represent his people and was

 government.
-A new treaty created reservation lands in
+A new treaty created reservation lands in Colorado for

 the Tabeguache, Moache, Capote, Wiminuche, Yampa, Grand River, and